Welcome to the University Counseling Center website!

 Here you will find information about our services and staff, as well as information about our training program, campus resources, and crisis management.
 There are also links to self-help tools for students and general mental health information.

 The college years can be filled with new and enriching experiences but can also present challenges which may interfere with your academic progress and emotional well-being.
-The University Counseling Center (UCC) is here to help you overcome challenges, attain your life goals and enhance your personal growth.
+Counseling & Psychological Services is here to help you overcome challenges, attain your life goals and enhance your personal growth.
 Our goal is to help you make the most of your years here at FSU.

-We invite you to explore this website and take advantage of the many services and resources of your University Counseling Center.
-Thank you for visiting the UCC!
+We invite you to explore this website and take advantage of the many services and resources of your Counseling & Psychological Services.
+Thank you for visiting!

 Licensed Psychologist